zulip/zulip-gci/tasks/bot-avatars.md

 ## Example Bots

-Here is a non-inclusive list of bots for which we do not have avatars:
+Here is a list of bots ideas that you can use for inspiration when designing your avatars, but you don't need to base your avatar designs on things from this list.
+Be creative!

 - build bot (used for notifications about software having been compiled)
 - alert bot (used to send notifications about software system statuses and alerts, e.g. a server being down)